TimvanSteenbergen/onepasswordforeverysite/README.md

 This Chrome-extension allows you to use one password for every site!
 All you have to remember is one simple password, that really does not need to be a complex or long one.
 <h2>No password stored anywhere</h2>
 This extension will not store any password at all.
 Not locally on your pc, not in any cookie, not anywhere online.
-Of course your password does get stored in the usual way: at the site where you are logging in to.
+Of course your password does get stored in the usual way: at the site where you are logging into.
 But that is of no concern to this extension.
-Never will this extension request any of your passwords, since it does not need to.
+ Never will this extension request any of your passwords, simply because it does not need to.

-<h2>Fully Open source</h2>
+<h2>100% Open source</h2>
-<p>Extra security because this code is fully opensource.
+<p>Every bit of code is out in the open, for everyone to see.
+No hidden functions or tricks possible.
+This results in extra security because fully opensource code can get monitored by anyone.
 This has several security advantages:
 <ul>
  <li>You can follow your password along every step of the way.</li>
  <li>Every single line of code is visible to you.
 No hidden functions.
 No surprises.</li>